|

 BRITTANI:

-Variant of English Brittany,
+Variant spelling of English Brittany,

-meaning "Little Britain."
+meaning "little Britain."

 BRITTANIA:

-Variant of Latin Britannia, meaning "Britain."
+Variant spelling of Latin Britannia, meaning "Britain."

 BRITTANY:

-"Little Britain."
 In the 4th century Romano-British tribes from

 across the English Channel began to settle in a northwestern region of